 Diller Teen Fellows are challenged to develop and refine their relationship to Israel through many parts of the programming, included but not limited to experiential education, meaningful programming with the Tel Aviv Diller Teen Fellows, a three-week Israel trip, and home hospitality with Tel Aviv counterparts in Los Angeles.

 The Israel trip is unique in that it affords Fellows an opportunity to tour Israel while also exploring current events.
-Fellows spend a full week in Israel living with their Israeli peers and doing meaningful community service in the Haifa community.
+Fellows spend a full week in Israel living with their Israeli peers and doing meaningful community service in the Tel Aviv community.
 Fellows also spend time meeting and getting to know other Diller Fellows from 32 communities around the world including the U.S., Canada, South Africa, England, Argentina, Australia and Israel.

 Candidates must submit an application online along with two recommendations (from a teacher, mentor, peer, no reference letters from family members will be accepted) to be considered for a group experience session.
-The application period runs from March 16, 2017-April 16,2017.
+The application period will open in the Spring of 2019.
+Notify me when it opens.

 Group experience interviews will take place in April.
-Final decisions will be announced June 1.
+Final decisions will be in May.

 Fee for participation is $3800 which covers all participation including the Israel portion.
 Financial aid is available on an as-needed basis.
 Each fellow is generously subsidized by the Helen Diller Family Foundation and the Jewish Federation of Greater Los Angeles.